 Now that content is a part of every brand’s marketing arsenal; it’s getting harder to find topics that haven’t been covered before.
 This isn’t a problem of budget, staff, or expertise.
 It’s a problem of finding ways to generate content ideas.
-At nDash, we’re helping brands solve this problem by enabling some of the world’s best freelance writers to pitch them unique ideas, but there are other ways to drum up compelling content topics.
+At nDash, we’re helping brands solve this problem.
+We enable some of the world’s best freelance writers to pitch them unique ideas.
+But there are other ways to drum up compelling content topics.

-In this post, we wanted to highlight five books (remember books?) that can help you and your team find unique angles that will draw the reader’s attention.
+In this post, we highlight five books (remember books?) that can help you and your team find unique angles that will draw the reader’s attention.
 Take a look:

 The War of Art – Steven Pressfield @SPressfield